 The Plan provides for the resolution of a quite difficult and arduous to describe problem with the APF Leasehold that was generally noted in Section IV.C. above.
-The resolution requires the APF Lease Release (Plan Exhibit 1.15) to be executed by Sundown State Bank and for the City of San Angelo Resolution (Plan Exhibit 5.01) executed by the City of San Angelo and the Debtor to become operative.
-These two documents, if executed, will do the following if the Plan is confirmed: a) resolve and clarify the concerns about the prior transfers and transactions regarding the APF Leasehold and the APF Leasehold is deemed a pre-petition lease that the Debtor can assume (with specific agreed upon pre-petition and preconfirmation cure requirements and a future rental schedule due to the City of San Angelo, as well as certain revisions to the underlying APF lease); and b) the lien of Sundown State Bank on the APF Leasehold is released and replaced by a lien granted to SAP (with the City of San Angelo's consent) per Section 3.12 of the Plan, which contractual lien right SAP may thereafter give as security to Sundown State Bank (also with the City of San Angelo's consent).
-The functional effect of these transactions is to enable Sundown State Bank to retain virtually identical rights to collateral it seemingly asserts a position in by the Debtor granting a lien on the APF Leasehold to SAP which SAP can then grant to Sundown State Bank and provide the Debtor with clear and unambiguous rights to the long term APF
+The resolution requires the APF Lease Release (Plan Exhibit 1.15) to be executed by Sundown State Bank (which has occurred) and for the City of San Angelo Resolution and Agreement (Plan Exhibits 5.01A and 5.01B) approved and executed by the City of San Angelo (both of which have occurred) and the Debtor to become operative and for the Plan Closing Date to occur.
+These documents will do the following if the Plan is confirmed and the Plan Closing Date occurs: a) resolve and clarify the concerns about the prior transfers and transactions regarding the APF Leasehold and the APF Leasehold is deemed a pre-petition lease that the Debtor can assume (with specific agreed upon pre-petition and preconfirmation cure requirements and a future rental schedule due to the City of San Angelo, as well as certain revisions to the underlying APF lease); and b) the lien of Sundown State Bank on the APF Leasehold is released and replaced by a lien granted to SAP (with the City of San Angelo's consent) per Section 3.12 of the

-Leasehold on the Plan Closing Date.
+Plan, which contractual lien right SAP may thereafter give as security to Sundown State Bank (also with the City of San Angelo's consent).
+The functional effect of these transactions is to enable Sundown State Bank to retain virtually identical rights to collateral it seemingly asserts a position in by the Debtor granting a lien on the APF Leasehold to SAP which SAP can then grant to Sundown State Bank and provide the Debtor with clear and unambiguous rights to the long term APF Leasehold on the Plan Closing Date.
 In the Debtor's estimation, this proposal harms no party, clearly grants security, albeit one step removed, to the party who is understood to assert that a direct lien continues to exist.
 With this resolution SAP and Sundown State Bank have their security and both the Debtor and the City of San Angelo have post confirmation certainty as to the APF Leasehold.